Fan Changsheng

 After Li Xiong's victory, he offered Fan the throne.
-Fan declined, claiming that the year 304 would be an auspicious date (jiazi) for someone from the Li family to take the throne.
-Fan Changsheng then served as the Chancellor of Cheng Han under Li Xiong.
+Fan declined, claiming that the year 304 would be an auspicious date (being a jiazi year) for someone from the Li family to take the throne.
+Fan Changsheng then served as the Chancellor of Cheng-Han under Li Xiong.
 Fan later helped to persuade Li Xiong to take the title of emperor.
-After Fan's death, his son Fan Ben succeeded him as the Chancellor of Cheng Han.
+After Fan's death, his son Fan Ben succeeded him as the Chancellor of Cheng-Han.